AnderlTristan/eso-legends-grid/README.md

 ## ESO Legends Card Grid

-Front end web application used to display an infinitely scrolling grid of cards from the Elder Scrolls Online Legends API using React.
+Front end web application used to display an infinitely scrolling grid of Elder Scrolls Online cards from the Elder Scrolls Online Legends API using React.

 ## TODO
 - More components